Founder and Director of VisionBridge

 Launched in 2016, VisionBridge offers a new way forward, comprised of a growing community of corporate innovators, patient advocates, health executives and world class UK based academic researchers and clinician scientists.
 Members of this group are available to provide talks on research activity and service delivery across a wide range of areas.

 VisionBridge is focused on sustaining innovation, promoting eye research, raising awareness of sight loss and signposting donations to appropriate eye research funders.

 Support for inventors and innovators

 As a champion of innovation and user of assistive technology himself, Julian is passionate about securing the most appropriate development funding for innovators at the beginning of their journey and ensuring the right technology and equipment is ultimately placed in the right hands at the right time along the patient pathway with long term support if required.

 Julian can offer strategic development, peer to peer networking, sales and marketing and corporate relations. provide high level access to a range of influencers and key opinion leaders, voluntary sector and social networks, primary and secondary care practitioners, membership and regulatory organisations, academics and clinician scientists with a focus on low vision, optometry colleges, sight loss trade news channels and educational programmes in support of key optical trade events.

-A Report entitled “Eye Research – an equal partner”, compiled and edited by Julian Jackson, featuring contributions from leading researchers in the UK can be viewed HERE
+“In recognition of National Eye Health week 2019and to celebrate the innovation in eye research, the annual Report 2019 entitled “Eye Research – an equal partner”, compiled and edited by Julian Jackson, featuring contributions from leading researchers in the UK and abroad can be viewed HERE